luhelenals/luhelenals/README.md

-# 🌸✨ Hey there, lovely people!
+# 🌸✨ Hey there!
 Welcome to my GitHub! ✨🌸

 I'm a **Computer Science student** with a passion for building things with code!
 While I absolutely love crafting powerful **backend systems**, I also enjoy adding a touch of magic to the **frontend**.